 city pictures

-My most recent extensive wandering around Adelaide’s CBD was in late 2024.
-The wandering was designed as a scope walk to uncover some suitable locations for my large format photography. .
-Unfortunately, though I came across some — mostly architectural ones —- I haven’t been able to do the photography as life has got in the way.
+My most recent day long wandering around Adelaide’s CBD and within the labyrinths of consumerism as a flâneur was during the spring of 2024.
+The wandering was a scoping walk to uncover some suitable locations for my large format photography. .
+Unfortunately, though I came across some locations — mostly architectural ones —- I haven’t been able to do the followup photography.
+Life has got in the way.

 Riverbank, Adelaide CBD, 2024

-I came across a couple of suitable locations in the CBD of the contemporary city and Riverbank was one of them.
+Whilst strolling as a flâneur interpreting the traces of the nineteenth century and its dream like images I come across a couple of suitable locations in the CBD of the contemporary city.
+Riverbank was one of them.
 This signified a post-industrial Adelaide.
 Despite its postmodern architectural appearance, the extensive use of the concrete infrastructure referred back to, and reminded me of, the modern city’s concrete modernist buildings of the 1960s.
-If some of the latter are now in various states of decay and are undergoing renovation, they did provide the CBD with a strong visual character that was in contrast to the suburban sprawl at the periphery.
+If some of the latter are now in various states of decay and are undergoing renovation, they did provide the CBD ‘s cityscape with a strong visual character and order that was in contrast to the suburban sprawl at the periphery.

-Despite the political attempts to make Adelaide a symbol of a confident and progressive urban modernity, it never was more than a large provincial city eclipsed by Sydney, Melbourne and Brisbane.
 Adelaide was devastated by the de-industrialization of the 1970s-80s and it was a krisis — a turning point.
 It has taken the city 2-3 decades to recover and find its feet as a post-industrial city.
-It was looking good in the 2nd decade of the 21st century —new buildings, greater numbers of people living in the city, small bars, street life —- then Covid arrived, the city ground to a halt, and then slowly recovered.
+It was looking good in the 2nd decade of the 21st century —new buildings, greater numbers of people living in the city, small bars, street life —- becoming a pedestrian city — then Covid arrived, the city ground to a halt.
+It has only slowly recovered.

 Frome Rd, Adelaide CBD, 2024